department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-11-Toxic Exposure/AT- Conversation Guide.md

 *The participant may skip certain questions based on their military service dates.
 Participants must fill out at least one location screen to complete the exercise.*
 *The facilitator uses military service information provided by the participant during warm-up questions to prompt them if they get stuck, or use the mock scenario below.*

 For the rest of this session, you may use your military service to guide your answers to the questions.
-Are you comfortable doing so, or would you prefer a mock scenario?
+Are you comfortable with this?
+If not, we can continue with our last scenario.

-Scenario, if selected:  Imagine you are filing for disability compensation.
-You served in multiple locations during the Gulf War and were exposed to various hazards during your service.
+Imagine that you are a Veteran and have decided to file for disability.
+During your 10 years of service at home and overseas, you were exposed to chemicals that could be related to health conditions you developed later.

-Task: Complete the questions related to toxic exposure in the form.
+* Respond to the disability compensation questions related to toxic exposure.

 Please talk out loud as you go; I may pause you to ask questions at various points.